Magyartanulas/magyartanulas.github.io/phrases_verb-intro.md

 ## Phrases & Words
 ---

 Now that you've mastered pronunciation, here are some basic phrases and words to get you started!
-Note, everything here is simplified and not much is explained, but if you keep coming back to here, everything will start to click.
+Be aware that everything here is simplified and not much is explained, but if you keep coming back to here, everything will start to click.

 | Magyar                                             | English                       |
 |----------------------------------------------------|-------------------------------|